How Do Hit and Run Claims Work?

 How Do Hit And Run Claims Work With A No Win No Fee Solicitor?

-If you are seeking hit and run compensation, then a solicitor who has experience with this type of claim could help you through this process.
+If you are seeking hit and run compensation, then a solicitor who is experienced in handling this sort of claim could help you through this process.

 You can contact one of our advisors today to discuss your specific hit and run claim.
-If they believe you have a valid case, they could connect you with a solicitor on our panel.
+If they believe you have a valid case, they could put you through to a solicitor on our panel.
 If they agree to take on your case, they may offer to work with you on a No Win No Fee basis under the terms of a Conditional Fee Agreement.

-When making a claim with a No Win No Fee solicitor, you won’t pay them any upfront fees for their services.
-You also generally won’t have to pay your solicitor for their services if the claim fails.
+When making a claim with a No Win No Fee solicitor, you won’t pay them any upfront or running legal fees.
+You also generally won’t have to pay your solicitor for their work if the claim fails.
 Instead, you’ll pay your solicitor a success fee if your claim is successful.
 This success fee is a legally capped percentage subtracted from your compensation award.

-To learn more about how much compensation you could receive from a hit and run car accident with the help of a No Win No Fee solicitor, you can speak to our advisors today.
+To find out more about how much compensation you could receive from a hit and run car accident with the help of a No Win No Fee solicitor, you can speak to our advisors today.

 To contact us: